 Moving around every few days gets old.

-We’ve found a sweet spot of choosing destinations to settle into for up to a month at a time, but it doesn’t always work out that way.
-If we have our heart set on a destination because I’ve never been — I’m looking at you, overpriced Rapid City — we may only stay a couple days or up to a week if it’s too expensive for longer.
+We found a sweet spot of choosing destinations to settle into for up to a month at a time, but it didn’t always work out that way.

-If we find somewhere inexpensive that we think we’d like within a short drive of more things we’d like, we may book a longer stay.
+If we found somewhere inexpensive that we thought we’d like within a short drive of more things we’d like, we booked a longer stay.

 Flexibility is key.

-It’s been a fine balance of planning ahead but not planning so far ahead that you’ll bum yourself out with constant adjustments.
+It’s about navigating a fine balance of planning ahead but not planning so far ahead that you’ll bum yourself out with constant adjustments.

 Your relationships become more important than ever.

-I try to keep in touch with my close friends as much as I can, whether that’s simple texts, social media connections, or FaceTime with the select few who get that privilege.
+I try to keep in touch with my close friends as much as I can, whether that’s simple texts, social media connections, or FaceTime with a select few.

 Your friends and family will ask where you are every time you chat.